RobertaBtt/JavaVendingMachine/README.md

-This is a prototype of a Vending -Mahcine.
+This is a prototype of a Vending Machine.
 It's a State Machine

 which: